jkroepke/openvpn-auth-oauth2/docs/Layout Customization.md

 create a new directory named `i18n` and put your localization files in there.
 The file name must be the language code followed by `.json`.
 For example, `en.json` for English.

-Instead providing a custom localization file locally, think about to submit a pull request to the project to provide the localization for everyone.
+Instead, providing a custom localization file locally, think about to submit a pull request to the project to provide the localization for everyone.